zero-functional/zero-functional/README.md

 `zf_inline` is the actual macro that takes the created function name (here: map) and its parameters and a body with different sections as input.

 The sections are:
 - `pre` prepare section: initialize variables and constants
+	- all variables that are used in other sections have to be defined here!
 - `init` variable initialization before the loop
 - `loop` the actual loop action (ext.node)
 - `delegate` delegate to other functions (like map, filter, etc.)